Adobe plugs Photoshop, Acrobat tools into ChatGPT

-Dec 10 : Adobe said on Wednesday it was integrating its Photoshop, Adobe Express and Acrobat apps into ChatGPT, allowing users to edit images, design graphics and manage PDFs within the OpenAI-owned chatbot.
+Dec 10 : Adobe is integrating Photoshop, Adobe Express and Acrobat apps into ChatGPT, it said on Wednesday, allowing users to edit images, design graphics and manage PDFs within the OpenAI-owned chatbot.

-The move reflects a broader push by software makers such as Adobe to tie everyday tools into conversational AI platforms and tap into more users while reducing the need for switching between different applications.
+The move reflects a broader push by software makers to tie everyday tools into conversational AI platforms and tap into more users while reducing the need to switch between different applications.

-Adobe declined to comment on any financial arrangements with OpenAI, and said the move was aimed at getting its flagship apps in front of new users, who will need to register with Adobe to use the apps in ChatGPT.
+Adobe declined to comment on the financial terms with OpenAI and said the integration was aimed at showcasing its flagship to new users, who will need to register with Adobe to use them in ChatGPT.

-The roll-out will bring Adobe's popular applications to ChatGPT's more than 800 million weekly active users, expanding Adobe's reach as the company ramps up efforts to adapt to AI-driven changes in professional design markets.
+The rollout will bring many of the popular features that are available across Adobe's applications to ChatGPT's more than 800 million weekly active users, expanding Adobe's reach as it ramps up efforts to adapt to AI-driven changes in professional design markets.

 Aimed at simplifying common creative and productivity tasks, Adobe said users can type a request in ChatGPT such as fine-tuning photos, creating a graphic, animating designs or summarizing a PDF, and trigger the corresponding Adobe tool without leaving the chat interface.